harness/developer-hub/release-notes/service-reliability-management.md

 - When you try editing an existing SLO, you will see the **Tags (optional)** field autopopulated even if no value was entered while creating the SLO.
 Harness uses the selected SLI type as value to autopopulate the **Tags (optional)** field.
 (SRM-14121)

-- A new user interface (UI) for Elasticsearch health source configuration.
+- There is new user interface (UI) for Elasticsearch health source configuration.
 This update is designed to improve the overall user experience and make it easier to configure Elasticsearch health sources.
 (SRM-14180)

 ### Early access